anilmkadam/react-state-and-lifecycle/README.md

 - Geo-Location API
 > The Geolocation API allows the user to provide their location to web applications if they so desire.

+- react-loader-spinner
+> ```react-spinner-loader``` provides simple React SVG spinner component which can be implemented for async await operation before data loads to the view.

 ### `Prettier Setting`
 ```
 "editor.defaultFormatter": "esbenp.prettier-vscode",